Prediction and Prevention of Disproportionally Dominant Agents in Complex Networks: Model Definition Regime Characterization

-Aiming at a generic description, proportional growth \cite{Simon1955,BookSaiMalSor09,Barabasi1999}, is the natural first building block.
-It is appropriate to add to it a fitness-based proportional attachment \cite{Bianconi2001a}, which has been shown \cite{Bell2017} to be particularly suitable to describe growth dynamics in complex systems.
+Aiming at a generic description, preferential attachment is a natural first building block \cite{Simon1955,BookSaiMalSor09,Barabasi1999}.
+Assuming some heterogeneity among agents, it is appropriate to add to it a fitness-based proportional attachment \cite{Bianconi2001a}, which has been shown \cite{Bell2017} to be particularly suitable to describe growth dynamics in complex networks.
+In practice, the appropriateness of this form may be tested by means of specific Bayesian statistical methods \cite{Pham2016}.

-We thus consider an undirected network that is growing by attaching one node per unit time to an already existing network.
-At each time step $t = 1,2,3, \ldots $, a new node is added to the network by attaching it to $m$ randomly chosen vertices.
-Each node $n_i$ has an intrinsic fitness $\eta_i \in (0,1)$ sampled from some (generally unknown) fitnesses distribution $\rho$.
-Denote by $k_i$ the number of edges connected to node $n_i$, i.e. its degree.
-We assume that an edge of a newly introduced node attaches to $n_i$ with probability proportional to the product of $i$'s degree and fitness $(\propto \eta_i k_i)$.
-The fitter and the more connected a node, the more attractive it is.

-To add one more realistic, yet generic assumption, we allow nodes to be removed from the system (failure, death, etc.) \cite{Kong2008a}.
-At each time step, we remove a node from the network with probability $c \eta_i^\omega$, where $c$ is a positive constant and $\eta_i^\omega$ accounts for the dependence of the probability of failure on the fitness of the node.
-The sign of the exponent $\omega$ determines whether more or less fit nodes are more likely to fail.
-For $\omega > 0$, the fit nodes are more likely to fail, for instance due to targeted attacks.
-For $\omega < 0$, weak nodes are more likely to fail.
-This is reasonable for instance if we interpret $\eta$ itself as a measure of robustness with respect to failure.
+We thus consider an undirected network that is growing by attaching one agent and $m$ edges per unit time.
+Edges may also be established between already existing nodes.
+Each agent $a_i$ has an intrinsic `attractiveness' or, from hereon, `fitness' $\eta_i \in (0,1)$ sampled from some fitnesses distribution $\rho$.
+Agent $a_i$'s number of connections, i.e. its degree, is denoted by $k_i$.
+At each time-step, agent $a_i$ establishes a new connection with probability $p_i$ proportional to the product of its fitness and degree, $p_i = \eta_i ~ k_i / \sum_j ( \eta_j p_j )$.
+The fitter and the more connected the agent, the more attractive it is.
+To add one more realistic, yet generic assumption \cite{Kong2008a}, we allow agents to be removed from the system (failure, death, etc.) with probability proportional to $c \eta_i^\omega$.
+Here, $c \geqslant 0$ is the base rate of removal and $\eta_i^\omega$ accounts for the dependence of the probability of failure on the fitness of the agent.
+For $\omega > 0$, the fit agents are more likely to fail, for instance due to targeted attacks.
+For $\omega < 0$, weak agents are more likely to fail, i.e. $\eta$ itself is a measure of robustness with respect to failure.